sdidi/KeepawaySim/README.md

 1) RoboCup Server C# Implementation
 	-This is the Server origionally designed by Peter Stone and modified by Phillip Verbancsics.
 2) RoboCup Keepaway Experiment adapted from Phillip Verbancsics -This is the Keepaway task implemented on the above RoboCup Server.
-It has been modified to suit our experiment by adding parameters and methods for behavior characterisation and genotype characterisation.
+It has been modified to suit our experiment by adding parameters and methods for behavior and genotype characterisation.

 The following shows files with parameters for the experiment :